felipeortg/Analysis_waveforms/README.md

-The code reads out waveforms taken with an oscilloscope and characterizes it in order to characterize the noise of a SiPM.
+The code reads out waveforms taken with an oscilloscope and characterizes them in order to characterize the noise on SiPM devices.

 To run here is an example: